gabzn/gabzn/README.md

 # Hi there, I'm Gabriel 👋

-## I am pursuing my Master of Engineering degree in Computer Science at Cornell University.
+## I am currently working as a Software Engineer at one of the FANNG.

 - 🔭 I am actively looking for SWE position in New York.